ufs-community/land-offline_workflow/doc/source/BackgroundInfo/Introduction.rst

 the Joint Effort for Data assimilation Integration (:term:`JEDI`) software.
 Currently, the offline UFS Land DA System only works with snow data.
 Thus, this User's Guide focuses primarily on the snow DA process.

-The following improvements have been made to the Land DA System ahead of the |latestr| release:
+The following improvements were made to the Land DA System ahead of the |latestr| release:

 * Added cycled run capability (:land-wflow-repo:`PR #101 <pull/101/>`)
 * Provided automated run option using cron (:land-wflow-repo:`PR #110 <pull/110>`)